Non-stationary Spatial Modeling Using Fractional SPDEs: Case studies

 \subsection{Ocean salinity}

-The first is a dataset consisting of salinity values in Trondheimsfjorden, and comes from the SINMOD model developed by SINTEF Ocean \citep{sintef1987, SLAGSTAD20051}.
+The first dataset consists of salinity values in Trondheimsfjorden, and comes from the SINMOD model developed by SINTEF Ocean \citep{sintef1987, SLAGSTAD20051}.
 This is a numerical ocean model that simulates ocean dynamics based on atmospheric forces, freshwater input and tides \citep{berild2023spatiallyvaryinganisotropygaussian}.
 SINMOD reports the salinity in \textit{practical salinity units} (psu), which describe the grams of salt per kilogram of seawater \citep{webb_introduction_nodate}.
-The data is provided on a grid with a spatial resolution of $32 \,\mathrm{m}$, using a polar stereographic projection centered on the North Pole.
+The data are provided on a grid with a spatial resolution of $32 \,\mathrm{m}$, using a polar stereographic projection centered on the North Pole.
 For this analysis, the coordinates are transformed to the \textit{Universal Transverse Mercator} (UTM) zone $32$V projection.
 We examine the hourly salinity on the 2nd of May 2020, simulated at $4196$ locations and at a depth of $0.5\,\mathrm{m}$.
-The collections of data are treated as $24$ independent spatial realizations, and we center them by subtracting the location-wise mean across realizations.
-To replicate measurement error, we add Gaussian noise with a marginal standard deviation of $\sigma_{\mathrm{N}} = 0.1\,\mathrm{psu}$.
+The $24$ hourly fields are treated as independent spatial realizations, and we center them by subtracting the location-wise mean across realizations.
+To replicate measurement error, we add Gaussian noise with a marginal standard deviation of $\sigma_{\mathrm{N}} = 0.01\,\mathrm{psu}$.
 This corresponds to a signal-to-noise ratio of approximately $1\%$.
 Figure \ref{fig:SINMOD_SatelliteAndRealization} shows a realization of the centered salinity anomalies, with a satellite image of the region placed underneath for reference.
-Observe a notable spatial variation near the mouth of the Nidelva River, where freshwater mixes with the salty seawater.
+The realization shows notable spatial variation near the mouth of the Nidelva River, where freshwater mixes with the salty seawater.